 Finally, you can select the action you want your bot to take from the drop-down menu.
 Possible actions include sending a public reply or private message, retweeting the tweet, following the account that tweeted it, and more.
 If you choose one of the options that require predesignated text, then you can fill out the “text” field to the right of the drop-down menu.

-Once you click save, your bot is initiatives and will auto-run in the background.
-Easy, right?
+Once you click save, your bot is initiated and will auto-run in the background.

 Best Twitter Bots